dcampos/nvim-snippy/README.md

 files with the `.snippets` extension can be used declare multiple snippets using the following format.

-See `:help snippy-usage-snippets` for more information.

 The LSP snippet syntax is almost fully supported, while there is also full support for SnipMate-style snippets, including Vim evaluated pieces of code inside backticks (\`\`).

+See `:help snippy-usage-snippets` and `:help snippy-snippet-syntax` for more information.

 ## Running tests